mazeworks-security/MSiMBA/README.md

 The details of this algorithm can be found in the [paper](https://arxiv.org/abs/2406.10016) "*Deobfuscation of Semi-Linear Mixed Boolean-Arithmetic Expressions*".

+# Status

+MSiMBA is superseded by [Simplifier](https://github.com/mazeworks-security/Simplifier), which implements a faster (by one to two orders of magnitude) and more effective version of the MSiMBA algorithm.

+This repo is in maintenance-only mode, only receiving occasional fixes.

 # Using MSiMBA
 MSiMBA provides a single executable, `MSiMBA.exe` for simplifying MBA expressions.
 To simplify a single expression, use:
 ```